 MARGARET: "The F.B.I. has to keep very detailed files!"

 SCHULTZY: "The F.B.I. could take lessons."

-Bob is in full-fledged stinker mode again, but it's hard not to admire his attention to detail in pinpointing every single "weakness" for the ladies in his life.
-Milly and Janice are both new models to us, and he hasn't called the former in months, but she certainly left an impression to leave such detailed data in his mind.
+Bob is in full-fledged stinker mode again, but it's hard not to admire his diligence in pinpointing every single "weakness" for the ladies in his life.
+Milly and Janice are both new models to us, and he hasn't called the former in months, but she certainly left an impression to leave her likes so vividly imprinted in his mind.
 Bob probably wasn't B.S.'ing when he told her that, anyway.